 Among travelers who covet spectacular natural scenery, New Zealand is legendary.
 Our focus is the South Island, a land of topographic extremes, from seaside rain forests and sapphire lakes to ice-crowned peaks, active glaciers and frigid fjords.
 On a dramatic itinerary that winds from alpine heights to Pacific shores, we are immersed in nature at its showiest.
-Explore mountains and lush gorges in Fiordland National Park, hike on remote Mou Waho Island in Lake Wanaka, and walk among towering ferns to wild Monro Beach.
+Explore ice-crowned peaks and lush gorges in Fiordland National Park, hike on remote Mou Waho Island in Lake Wanaka, and walk among towering ferns to wild Monro Beach.
 Within these diverse landscapes, we find rare and intriguing creatures such as the flightless buff weka, yellow-eyed penguins and the famous brown kiwi.
 We also experience the hospitality New Zealanders are renowned for we meet sheep farmers, learn about Maori culture, and find a bit of Scottish heritage in the South Pacific.

 See More of Natural New Zealand, Farther off the Standard Track

 Most New Zealand tours focus on the same few popular highlights, like Milford Sound.
 While we’d never dream of skipping those notable draws, we take you farther into New Zealand’s remote reaches, away from crowds, for a Down Under nature odyssey you’ll have a hard time finding anywhere else.
 When you travel with us, you’ll enjoy distinctive experiences like these:

-Fly by Small Plane to Stewart Island to Look for Unique Wildlife Few travelers to New Zealand visit lushly forested Stewart Island.
+Fly by Small Plane to Stewart Island to Look for Rare Endemic Wildlife Few travelers to New Zealand visit lushly forested Stewart Island.
 But we've included it, with the unusual opportunity to look for the endemic flightless brown kiwi bird on a guided night walk.
 This island is also a breeding and nesting site for one of the world’s rarest birds: the Fiordland crested penguin.

-Visit the Isolated Nature Sanctuary of Ulva Island Just minutes from Stewart Island lies the wild world of Ulva Island, a predator-free environment for rare and endangered birds such as the yellow-eyed penguin.
+Visit the Isolated Nature Sanctuary of Ulva Island Just minutes from Stewart Island lies wild Ulva Island, a predator-free environment for rare and endangered birds.
 Explore pristine trails and beaches, observing bird species that no longer exist on the main islands.
 Not on your standard itinerary!